 - 1. Engine Hardware - 1.1.
 The required four-stroke engine for Formula1 is the Mercury Racing 360 APX engine, homologation number to be published on UIM website. - 1.2.
 All engine hardware must be stock, as delivered by Mercury Racing. - 1.2.1.
 All hardware must be as per the official homologation document. - 1.3.
 Modification and/or relocation of factory engine sensors is prohibited. - 1.4.
 All engines will be equipped with tamper-proof seals at the Mercury Racing factory.
 If an anti-tamper seal is removed during post-race engine inspection, a new seal must be applied by a UIM official and the log book updated with the new seal serial number. - 1.5.
 Specific components that will be sealed will be listed in the engine homologation. - 1.6.
 Components provided with the engine but mounted within the boat (i.e. fuel supply module) cannot be modified. - 1.7.
 No additional connections or ducting between the engine cowling and throttle is allowed. - 1.8.
 The cowling must be as supplied by Mercury Racing.
-Additional graphics and/or alternate colors are allowable on areas specified in the engine homologation file only. - 2.
+Additional graphics and/or alternate colors are allowable on areas specified in the engine homologation file only.
+Modifications to reduce weight or improve mechanical latching are allowed as long as they do not change the overall shape of the cowling system. - 2.
 Propulsion Control Modules (PCMs) - 2.1.
 PCMs for use at a competition event will be held by the competitors.
 The serial numbers of each PCM and which boat they have been designated for shall be recorded. - 2.2.
 At any time, a UIM official may collect a competition PCM for the purpose of checking the calibration for modification.